Vincent1984/InspiniaBootstrapWakandaCRUD/README.md

 1. Open Wakanda Studio
 2. Create a new project.
-3. In the Web dialog, choose "CRUD Angular 4 Company"
+3. In the Web dialog, choose "Angular 4 Inspinia Company"

 Enjoy your template.